hllvc/claudine-proxy/README.md

 | `keyring` | **Default & Recommended.** Securely uses the OS keychain (macOS Keychain, Windows Credential Manager, etc.). |
 | `file`    | Plain-text file.
 Good for systems without a native keychain. |
 | `env`     | Reads from an env var.
 Escape hatch for ephemeral environments like CI/CD – won't auto-refresh. |

+## Performance

+Claudine is designed to add minimal overhead to your API calls:

+- **Sub-millisecond streaming** – First byte <500µs, constant ~120KB memory
+- **Efficient concurrency** – Handles many concurrent requests with stable latency

+*Benchmarks run with a mocked upstream to isolate proxy overhead.
+Run `make bench` to test on your own hardware.*

 ## Requirements